cth/QsubCmds.jl/README.md

 ### ClusterSubmitExternal.jl

-ClusterSubmitExternal.jl is package for Julia intented to make it easy to submit "shell scripts" represented as Julia external commands, i.e., shell commands in backticks.
+ClusterSubmitExternal.jl is package for Julia intented to make it easy to submit "shell scripts" represented as Julia external commands on a HPC cluster.

 This is a naive bare-bones approach.
 Unlike